Malware and antispam protection best practices

 Genesys Cloud documents and Collaborate chat

-Genesys Cloud does not scan files for malware that users upload, download, and transfer via Collaborate chat.
+Genesys Cloud does not scan files for malware that users upload, download, and transfer via Collaborate chat, web messaging, or third-party messaging applications.
 Genesys stores in S3 whatever file a Collaborate user uploads, without executing the file.
 Since this internal chat is a real-time transfer of messages and files between peers, we strongly recommend that you protect each workstation or endpoint using Genesys Cloud products with antimalware software.
 The Genesys Cloud Documents feature supports many file types, which need to be covered by your antimalware software.